 Learn more about Birdeye pricing per your requirements and how we can effectively manage your entire local business listing.

-Top three best local listing management platform for business you can’t ignore
+Top four best local listing management platforms for business you can’t ignore

 1. Google Business Profile (formerly Google My Business)

-Because you want your business to be discoverable across Google platforms, creating a Google Business Profile is important.
+Creating a Google Business Profile is important because you want your business to be discoverable across Google platforms.
 This profile:

-• Gives you a Google Maps business listing, which is beneficial when people search for places to go within Google Maps.
+- Gives you a Google business listing, which is beneficial when people search for places to go within Google Maps.

 2. Facebook

-You can create a free business page on Facebook and have access to over 2.6 billion active users.
+You can create a free Facebook Business Page on Facebook and have access to over 2.6 billion active users.
 Facebook can access their users’ location and demographics, so your business will pop up for relevant searches.

 You can also include a description of your business on your Facebook business page, pictures, and a link to your website.